 On 9 May 2018, EMGS secured a USD 32.5 million convertible bond bearing an interest at 3 months LIBOR + 5.50% p.a.
-The loan can at any time be converted into common shares in EMGS at the conversion price of NOK 3.76 (USD 0.42677) until the maturity date on 9 May 2023.
+The loan can at any time be converted into common shares in EMGS at the conversion price of NOK 4.21 (USD 0.42677) until the maturity date on 9 May 2023.
+On 9 February 2022 the Unsecured Convertible Bond 2018/2023 was extended by 24 months, until 9 May 2025, and the interest margin was increased by 100 bps to LIBOR + 6.50% p.a.
+The updated terms have been assessed not to be substantially different from the original terms.
+Thus the original bond has not been derecognised, and the extension has instead been accounted for as a modification of the original bond.
+The modification did not lead to any significant adjustments to the amortised cost of the bond.